 The funds for these grant activities are derived from the PG&E settlement funds.
-Recommendations for \$3,000,000 will be appropriated for the 2023 grant recommendations and \$600,000 to training and capacity building, and \$400,000 to provide direct technical assistance and support regional collaborative processes, and \$150,000 to update the CWPP Project Tracker and \$290,000 for Ag + Open Space staff time, time-limited 0.5 FTE administrative aide and contractual support.
+Recommendations for \$3,000,000 will be appropriated for the 2023 grant recommendations and \$600,000 to training and capacity building, and \$400,000 to provide direct technical assistance and support regional collaborative processes, and

+\$150,000 to update the CWPP Project Tracker and \$290,000 for staff time and administrative support.
+A separate item will follow on January 24, 2023, with more details around the staffing and administrative support needs of the program, including a request for a new time limited position.

-Staffing Impacts: Position Title (Payroll Classification) Monthly Salary Range (A-I Step) Deletions (Number) Administrative Aide \$4,939.52 - \$6,003.95 0.5
+Staffing Impacts: Position Title (Payroll Classification) vroll Classification) Monthly Salary Range (A-I Step) Deletions (Number)